Last updated: October 25th, 2023

 Featured image: Sim Lab: QR “Xero Play” QR hubs

 There is a huge array of options for QR (Quick-Release) hubs in the sim racing community.
-You might have felt a pang of jealousy looking at the latest “Xero-Play” item, with the red anodised finish and the incredibly neat QR lever.
-Or you might just be wondering how to mount your new sim steering wheel to your Fanatec, Simucube, OSW, Logitech or Thrustmaster wheelbase.
+You might have felt a pang of jealousy looking at the latest “Xero-Play” item, with the red anodized finish and the incredibly neat QR lever.
+Or you might just wonder how to mount your new sim steering wheel to your Fanatec, Simucube, OSW, or Logitech wheelbase.

 It’s a really good idea to do some pre-purchase research because many wheelbases are different and have a proprietary or very unique way of mounting a QR hub to the wheelbase side.
 So for those new to sim racing, there are some useful things to know before you buy.
 Specifically, compatibility.

 How will you mount your “6 x 70mm” PCD QR hub to your Fanatec DD2?
 And how does the Simucube 2 Pro work?
 A lot of the mainstream wheelbase manufacturers have a unique way of fitting QR to the wheelbase, so you’ll need an adapter to get started (most likely!).

 If you’re not sure which QR hub might suit your Fanatec, Simucube, Logitech, Simagic or OSW MiGE wheelbase, read on or follow the links below:

 - What does “6 x 70mm” PCD mean anyway?

 - Mounting a non-Fanatec wheel to a Fanatec wheelbase

 - Mounting to a Simucube Wheelbase

 Our favourite QR hubs for sim racers: